gu-gridh/adoranten/README.md

 # Adoranten
 Repository for Adoranten.
-Nicer text tbc
+The project is not used in a live version.
+Therefore the project was archived.

 ## Local Installation